Three Slaps

 "Three Slaps" is the first episode of the third season of the American comedy-drama television series Atlanta.
 It is the 22nd overall episode of the series and was written by executive producer Stephen Glover, and directed by executive producer Hiro Murai.
 It was first broadcast on FX in the United States on March 24, 2022, airing back-to-back with the follow-up episode, "Sinterklaas is Coming to Town".

 The series is set in Atlanta and follows Earnest "Earn" Marks, as he tries to redeem himself in the eyes of his ex-girlfriend Van, who is also the mother of his daughter Lottie; as well as his parents and his cousin Alfred, who raps under the stage name "Paper Boi"; and Darius, Alfred's eccentric right-hand man.
 For the season, the characters find themselves in Europe in the middle of a European Tour.

 The episode focuses on a dream being had by Earn of an African American boy, Loquareeous, who lives with his mother and grandfather and is boisterous at school.
-The white teachers and administrators at his school are troubled by his mother and grandfathers emotionally and physically abusive behavior and call social services when Loquareeous's family physically assaults him in front of the guidance counselor.
+The white teachers and administrators at his school are troubled by his mother and grandfather's perceived abusive behavior and call social services when Loquareeous's family physically assaults him in front of the guidance counselor.
 Through errors in communication, he winds up in a foster home with two white, hippie women, who have adopted several other black children who silently work for them in their home and garden.
 The episode was inspired by the Hart family murders.

 According to Nielsen Media Research, the episode was seen by an estimated 0.310 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the performances, directing, writing, cinematography and creepy atmosphere.
 The episode was also praised for it not acting as a de facto premiere, as none of the main characters apart from Earn appear, nor are the events of the past seasons mentioned.